PrivateSky/OpenDSU/README.md

 notifications   :Notifications based on KeySSIs

-MQ              :Working with Message Queues based on KeySSIs
+mq              :Working with Message Queues based on KeySSIs

-DC              :DSU  Channels and messaging  based on KeySSIs and DSUs
+dc              :DSU  Channels and messaging  based on KeySSIs and DSUs

-SC              :Security Context
+sc              :Security Context

-BDNS            :Handling Blockchain Domain Name Service
+bdns            :Handling Blockchain Domain Name Service

 choreographies  :OpenDSU APIs and choreographies

-DT              :Handling the creation/manipulation of DSU Types
+dt              :Handling the creation/manipulation of DSU Types